-This week I had a great breakfast meeting and left excited about the rest of the day.
-I got in my car and checked email and texts before I got on the road because only selfish idiots do those tasks while on the road but I did want to see if anything in the day had changed before I got rolling.
+This week I had a great breakfast meeting and left revved up about the rest of the day.
+I got in my car and checked email and texts before I got on the road.

-Being a brat feels lousy.
+Being a punk feels lousy.
 It doesn’t feel powerful or in control.
 It feels mean and petty.
 It takes a day going well and lays a momentary tarnish on it.
 It takes a tough day and makes it feel worse.

 The little things matter a lot.
 We come into contact with people all day every day and each time we do we have the chance to shine a light on their day or make it suck – either a little or a lot.
-When we choose to be a brat it casts a pall on our day just as much as it does for the other guy.
+When we choose to be a punk it casts a pall on our day just as much as it does for the other guy.
 Even if our day isn’t going so great, being mean to the next guy isn’t going to make it start going better.